Zakia Jafri

 Zakia Naseem Jafri (1938 or 1939 – 1 February 2025) was an Indian human rights activist known for her legal efforts related to the 2002 Gujarat riots.
-She became widely recognized as the widow of Ehsan Jafri, a Congress Member of Parliament who was killed during the riots.
+She became widely recognised as the widow of Ehsan Jafri, a Congress Member of Parliament who was killed during the riots.

 Background

 Zakia Jafri was the widow of Ehsan Jafri, a lawyer from Burhanpur who was elected as a member of parliament in 1977.
-Born into a wealthy landlord family in Khandwa, Madhya Pradesh, in the late 1930s, she married Jafri when he was serving as an attorney in Madhya Pradesh.
+Born into a wealthy landlord family in Khandwa, Central Provinces and Berar, British India (present day Madhya Pradesh, India), in the late 1930s, she married Jafri when he was serving as an attorney.
 They had three children: two sons, Tanveer and Zuber, and a daughter, Nishrin.

 In 1969, during communal riots in Khandwa, their home was attacked, forcing them to stay in a refugee camp for some time before relocating to Ahmedabad in 1971.
 Jafri died in Ahmedabad on 1 February 2025, at the age of 86.
 She was interred in the same cemetery as her husband.